coderrect-inc/coderrect-github-action/README.md

 The path should be **a relative path from your build directory** (e.g., if your build directory is `./build/` and your config file is under the root path, then you should specify the config file as `"-conf=../coderrect.json"`).

 ## Inputs
+Inputs are the set of fields you can configure to customized the behavior of Coderrect Gtihub Action.

 - `buildCommand`
   - Default: `"make -j"`
   - Description: The command to build your project.
 For example, the command to build your whole project might be `make all` instead of `make`.